Shopify/hydrogen-v1/docs/components/product-variant/productprovider.md

 hidden: true
 ---

-> Caution:
+> Note:
 > `ProductProvider` is only available as part of the [Hydrogen UI](https://shopify.dev/custom-storefronts/hydrogen/alternate-frameworks) package, which is in beta.
-If you’re building with Hydrogen, use [`ProductOptionsProvider`](https://shopify.dev/api/hydrogen/components/product-variant/productoptionsprovider)
+If you’re building with Hydrogen, then use [`ProductOptionsProvider`](https://shopify.dev/api/hydrogen/components/product-variant/productoptionsprovider)

 The `ProductProvider` component sets up a context with state that tracks the selected variant and options.
-Descendents of this component can use the [`useProductOptions`](https://shopify.dev/api/hydrogen/hooks/product-variant/useproductoptions) hook.
+Descendants of this component can use the [`useProductOptions`](https://shopify.dev/api/hydrogen/hooks/product-variant/useproductoptions) hook.

 ## Example code